 Where, wi is the weight assigned to each tweet, e.g. based on the level of re-tweets or favorites, PSi and NSi represents positive and negative tweets, respectively.
 In this study, we ignore the weight i.e. wi=1 ∀i in order to allow a simplified opinion score.
-In other words, the final opinion score (OP) of a PFA then becomes the difference between the total number positive and the total number negative tweets.
+In other words, the final opinion score (OP) of a Pfa then becomes the difference between the total number positive and the total number negative tweets.
 Therefore, the opinion score of a geographical unit is positive if OP has (+) sign, or negative if it has a (-) sign.
 In our study, the OP therefore represents the measure of public opinion concerning policing at a given time period.

 Expected Sentiment Document (ESD)